Commonwealth of Independent States

-The Commonwealth of Independent States (CIS) is a regional intergovernmental organization in Eurasia.
+The Commonwealth of Independent States (CIS) is a regional intergovernmental organisation in Eurasia.
 It was formed following the dissolution of the Soviet Union in 1991.
-It covers an area of 20,368,759 km2 and has an estimated population of 239,796,010.
-The CIS encourages cooperation in economic, political and military affairs and has certain powers relating to the coordination of trade, finance, lawmaking, and security.
-It has also promoted cooperation on cross-border crime prevention.
+It covers an area of 20,368,759 km2 and has an estimated population of 246,200,194.
+The CIS encourages cooperation in economic, political, and military affairs and has certain powers related to the coordination of trade, finance, lawmaking, and security, including the prevention of cross-border crime.

-As the Soviet Union disintegrated, Belarus, Russia and Ukraine signed the Belovezh Accords on 8 December 1991, declaring that the Union had effectively ceased to exist and proclaimed the CIS in its place.
-On 21 December, the Alma-Ata Protocol was signed.
-The Baltic states (Estonia, Latvia and Lithuania), which regard their membership in the Soviet Union as an illegal occupation, chose not to participate.
-Georgia withdrew its membership in 2008 following the Russo-Georgian War.
-Ukraine formally ended its participation in CIS statutory bodies in 2018, although it had stopped participating in the organization much earlier.
+As the Soviet Union disintegrated, Belarus, Russia, and Ukraine signed the Belovezha Accords on 8 December 1991, declaring that the Union had effectively ceased to exist and proclaiming the CIS in its place.
+On 21 December, the Alma-Ata Protocol was signed, but Estonia, Latvia, and Lithuania chose not to participate.
+Georgia withdrew its membership in 2008 following a war with Russia.
+Ukraine formally ended its participation in CIS statutory bodies in 2018, although it had stopped participating in the organisation in 2014 following the Russian annexation and occupation of Crimea.
+In the aftermath of the 2022 Russian invasion of Ukraine, Moldova voiced its intention to progressively withdraw from the CIS institutional framework.

 Eight of the nine CIS member states participate in the CIS Free Trade Area.
-Three organizations originated from the CIS, namely the Collective Security Treaty Organization, the Eurasian Economic Union (alongside subdivisions, the Eurasian Customs Union and the Eurasian Economic Space); and the Union State.
-While the first and the second are military and economic alliances, the third aims to reach a supranational union of Russia and Belarus with a common government, currency, and so on.
+Three organisations originated from the CIS, namely the Collective Security Treaty Organization, the Eurasian Economic Union (alongside subdivisions, the Eurasian Customs Union and the Eurasian Economic Space); and the Union State.
+While the first and the second are military and economic alliances, the third aims to reach a supranational union of Russia and Belarus with a common government and currency.

 History and structure

 Background

-The CIS as a shared Russophone social, cultural, and economic space has its origins with the Russian Empire, which was replaced in 1917 by the Russian Republic after the February Revolution earlier that year.
-Following the October Revolution, the Russian Soviet Federative Socialist Republic became the leading republic in the Soviet Union (USSR) upon its creation with the 1922 Treaty and Declaration of the Creation of the USSR along with Byelorussian SSR, Ukrainian SSR and Transcaucasian SFSR.
+The CIS, as a shared Russophone social, cultural, and economic space, has its origins in the Russian Empire, which was replaced in 1917 by the Russian Republic after the February Revolution earlier that year.
+Following the October Revolution, the Russian Soviet Federative Socialist Republic became the leading republic in the Soviet Union (USSR) upon its creation with the 1922 Treaty and Declaration of the Creation of the USSR, along with the Byelorussian SSR, the Ukrainian SSR, and the Transcaucasian SFSR.